The climate club

 Joint activities and workstreams are structured along three interlinked pillars that constitute the rallying points for its activities.

-The Climate Club has launched its work on a Global Matchmaking Platform that aims to facilitate the alignment, coordination and matchmaking of existing international technical and financial assistance for emerging and developing economies in the area of industry decarbonisation.
-It will also support the engagement of private sector actors with the objective of mobilising their capital through raising awareness, improving capacity and knowledge, supporting peer learning, and the identification of gaps, needs and challenges for accessing finance for industry decarbonisation.
+The Climate Club has launched a Global Matchmaking Platform that facilitates the alignment, coordination and matchmaking of existing international technical and financial assistance for emerging markets and developing economies (EMDEs) in the area of industry decarbonisation.
+It also supports the engagement of private sector actors with the objective of mobilising their capital through raising awareness, improving capacity and knowledge, supporting peer learning, and the identification of gaps, needs and challenges for accessing finance for industry decarbonisation.

 Advancing ambitious and transparent climate change mitigation policies